 “It connects the global community of gay hosts and guests, creates income for the LGBTQ community and helps global gay travelers discover the best gay events,” says Misterb&b cofounder and CEO Matt Jost.

 It has 100,000 hosts in the U.S. and 400,000 globally, Jost says.

 “We are seeing more and more people sign up because they want to be able to connect with the global gay community, and also because they want to be able to live a richer, better life.”

 LGBTQ outdoor excursions serve as another vacation option for individuals hoping to connect with nature.
 The Venture Out Project offers different camping options to LGBTQ adults, teens and families.

 The project’s primary offerings are for adults.
-Hikes are usually around five miles, move at a slow pace, and special accommodations can be made for all experience levels.
+Hikes are usually around 5 miles and move at a slow pace, and special accommodations can be made for all experience levels.

 “The idea behind the classic backpacking is really to get people out there to show them you can access the outdoors.
 We actually have all the gear.
 You can show up with your gym shorts on and your hiking boots, and we’ll get you out the door,” Clough says.